 At the same time, the enforcement agencies will be working with the FTC and other U.S. agencies to seek redress.
 The primary enforcement agency, the “CRTC”, has not yet indicated exactly how the process will work.
 However, the CRTC clearly intends to pursue parties across borders.

 On top of all this, the new anti-spam law allows private parties to start suing online businesses that violate the law in 2017.
 Most attorneys expect a tsunami of class action lawsuits to be filed against companies with tens of millions in damages awarded.
 The attorneys in those cases will seek to enforce the judgments in the United States using the Uniform Money Judgments Recognition Act and any other legislation that lends itself to such enforcement.

 Can enforcement efforts be fought?
 Of course.
 The probability of prevailing is currently unclear, but you should expect to spend hundreds of thousands of dollars in legal fees contesting any award.
 If successful, you will not recover this money.
 If the defense is unsuccessful, then you will have paid the attorneys’ fees AND face monetary awards in the millions.
-Your personal assets can be seized to satisfy the judgment.
+A creditor can seize your personal assets to satisfy the judgment.